ngOfficeUIFabric/ng-officeuifabric/docs/guides/CODING.md

 All code should be clear & well commented.

 ### Coding Conventions
-- All components must depend on the `fabric.ui.components` module.
+- All components must depend on the `officeuifabric.components` module.
-- All components must have unique & understandable module names prefixed with `fabric.ui.components`, such as `fabric.ui.components.choidefield`.
+- All components must have unique & understandable module names prefixed with `officeuifabric.components`, such as `officeuifabric.components.iconß`.
 - All directives must use the `uif-` prefix for both the directive names & any directive attributes.
 - Directive templates should be defined inline.